-All of our staff are trained in the circumstances in which reasonable minimum force may be used, both as part of their induction and regular refresher training on managing pupil behaviour and all staff are aware that corporal punishment of pupils is strictly prohibited.
-In particular, they are advised always to use their voices first and to use the minimum force necessary to restrain a pupil for the shortest possible period of time.
+Our staff do not use physical contact or force with children.
+Corporal punishment of pupils is strictly prohibited.
+In particular, staff are advised always to use their voices first and to use the minimum force necessary to restrain a pupil for the shortest possible period of time.
 The use of force can include either passive contact (such as standing between pupils or blocking a path) or active contact (such as leading a pupil by the arm away from a situation).
 Members of staff (including non-teaching staff) may use reasonable force at any time off The Gower School premises when they have lawful charge of the pupil elsewhere (e.g. on a school trip or other authorised out of school activity).
-Staff training deals with the factors that must be considered in reaching a judgement as to whether the use of physical restraint is appropriate that include:
+Staff training via Educare deals with the factors that must be considered in reaching a judgement as to whether the use of physical restraint is appropriate that include: